More set-up tips

 Checkpoint structure

-First a bit of general info.
-Here's what I think is going on in regard to checkpoint structure in this area.
-When you trigger the Marines and Hunters, the game intends to give you an associated checkpoint, namely the one I'm talking about.
-However, there's initially a delay, and if you've neared the underpass in the meanwhile (heading in to land in your Banshee, or whatever), this supersedes the earlier trigger point, and the game now intends to just give you the underpass checkpoint.
+Before I get to the uses of the checkpoint, let me just say what I think is going on in regard to checkpoint structure in this area.
+When you trigger the Marines and Hunters, the game intends to give you the associated checkpoint I'm talking about, but there's initially a delay.
+If you've neared the underpass in the meanwhile (heading in to land in your Banshee, or whatever), this supersedes the earlier trigger point, and the game will now intend to just give you the underpass checkpoint.
 That's the only one you'd get when setting up a spiral path megabattle as I've described thus far.
 But if you don't approach the underpass (e.g. if you land at the base of the spiral path and stay there), you can get the Marines checkpoint.

 Freefalling to glory